 One of the best ways to improve the safety of pedestrians using crosswalks is to make the crosswalks more visible to oncoming traffic.

+Improving visibility with reflective crosswalk signs, flashing lights, and protected intersections all help improve pedestrian safety since drivers will have more time to react to pedestrians.
 Instead of putting pedestrian safety at risk, engineers and local officials should push for neighborhoods to install features and markings at crosswalks to make them more visible to drivers.

 As a result, drivers will have more time to reach the crosswalk traffic even in heavy rain or at night.